karmaniverous/stan/stan.system.md

 - Read the README for developer intent and obey toolchain expectations (build, test, CI).
 - `/stan.project.md` contains project‑specific requirements and conventions.
-  Read it for context & update it as needed.
 - Versioning policy (major version 0): DO NOT add backward‑compatibility hacks in an unreleased codebase.
 Prefer simplifying changes even if they break prior behavior.